 Materials include 720 prints and 534 negatives taken by Robert D. Adams between approximately 1930 and 1950.
 Materials are primarily portraits of individuals and groups from Orderville, Utah.
 Materials also include some photographs of places in Orderville.

-Materials include 47 woodcuts by Robert D. Adams between approximately 1930 and 1950.
-The woodcuts are portraits of individuals and groups and are of varying sizes.
+Materials include 47 printing blocks by Robert D. Adams between approximately 1930 and 1950.
+The printing blocks are portraits of individuals and groups and are of varying sizes.

 Contains various Southern Utah city histories, including Ivins and Orderville, the history of Utah Post Offices, and scrapbooks and photographs documenting Southern Utah Native American history.